Education and Training

 We recruit post-doctoral and pre-doctoral fellows with support from collaborating faculty, both at the Johns Hopkins University and from outside institutions.
 Fellows pursue professional development opportunities at the Bloomberg School for a one-year period.
 A dual mentorship team is assigned based on research interests.
 Fellows work with these mentors to identify specific research and academic interests and cultivate desired skill sets.
 We seek applicants who can work with one or more of the ongoing projects in the Center and who bring additional systems science skills and modeling experience.
 Trainees also have full access to course offerings both at the Bloomberg School and the Johns Hopkins Whiting School of Engineering.

 Each year, the Global Obesity Prevention Center welcomes a select number of visiting scholars to spend a month at Johns Hopkins University, where they can train and participate in relevant research projects.
-The experience offers hands-on experience and first-hand knowledge of how systems science research is integrated to public health and obesity.
+The program offers hands-on experience of how systems science research is integrated to public health and obesity.
 We offer financial assistance to cover travel and living costs.
 Visiting scholars may seek additional support from their home institutions and their University sponsoring mentors if they wish to extend their stay.